ShaikhBorhanUddin/Inventory_Management/README.md

    git clone https://github.com/ShaikhBorhanUddin/Inventory_Management_Project.git
    ```

-2. **Open your SQL environment (e.g., pgAdmin, DBeaver, or terminal).**
+2. **Open SQL environment (e.g., postgreSQL, MySQL Workbench, or terminal).**

 3. **Run the SQL script**
-   - Open `Inventory_management.sql`.
+   - Open `Inventory_management_updated.sql`.
-   - Execute the script to create the database, tables, and insert initial data.
+   - Execute the script to create the database, tables, and run queries.
+   - From query results, it is possible to generate graphs in PowerBI or Tableau

 ## 📁 Folder Structure
 ```bash